port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/snyk/guides/connect-service-to-target.md

 ### Create the service relation

 After installing the Snyk integration, your Port catalog will be synced with Snyk resources.
-Let's connect the Snyk target to our services to display the target used in a service.
+Let's connect the Snyk target to our services.
 First, we will need to create a [relation](/build-your-software-catalog/customize-integrations/configure-data-model/relate-blueprints/) between our services and the corresponding Snyk target.

 1. Head back to the [Builder](https://app.getport.io/settings/data-model), choose the `service` <PortTooltip id="blueprint">blueprint</PortTooltip>, and click on `New relation`: